cran-task-views/Distributions/Distributions.md

   Marsaglia. `r pkg("dqrng")` provides PCG family by O'Neill (2014) as well as Xoroshiro128+ and Xoshiro256+ by Blackman and Vigna (2018).
-  - Support for several independent streams:
-    `r pkg("rstream")` focuses on multiple independent
-    streams of random numbers from different sources (in an object oriented approach). `r pkg("dqrng")` provides RNG
-    for parallel computation either in R or in C++.
   - For non-uniform generation, the `r pkg("Runuran")` package interfaces to the UNU.RAN library for universal non-uniform generation as well as customised distributions based